Joint statement by the public/private tourism sector committee

 The island of Mauritius is well prepared and protected from the import of Covid-19.
 Our public health measures are widely regarded as top quality standards, and we have an amazingly high vaccination rate, including over 89 per cent of the adult population being vaccinated.
 Vaccination of tourism professionals was emphasized, which signifies that only vaccinated employees specifically welcome and service visitors.

-The travel and tourism industry actively supports the national vaccination campaign, which has recently been expanded to also include young people under the age of eighteen, as well as the launch of a third shot booster vaccination program that has already benefited over 100,000 Mauritian people.
+The travel and tourism sector actively supports the national vaccination campaign, which has recently been expanded to also include young people under the age of eighteen, as well as the launch of a third shot booster vaccination program that has already benefited over 100,000 Mauritian people.

 In the face of this challenging situation, the Mauritian tourism family stays unified.
 We encourage the French government to review this decision as soon as possible in order to minimize the effects on an industry that employs over 150,000 people and is only now recovering its foundation.